anebz/ctci/05. Bit manipulation/README.md

 ### Set bit

 This function shifts 1 over by i bits, creating a value like 00010000.
 By performing an OR with `num`, only the value at bit i will change.
 All other bits of the mask are zero, and won't affect `num`.
+It sets the bit to 1 if it's 0, otherwise leaves the number unchanged.

 ```c++
 boolean setBit(int num, int i) {